ActuarialIntelligence/KDBADXandLogAnalytics/README.md

 * Optimised ingestion (across the variety of ingestion paths possible) of KDB data into ADX.
 * Perform basic/advanced pointer type in-memory(kdb) aggregations and ingestion of result into Azure-Storage/ADX.

 The preferred way to retrieve aggregated data, is to execute q-instructions against KDB data and retrieve the result alone into azure via the use of a micro-service.
 This way aggregation time is optimized along with the time associated with the movement of this data; mainly due to it's size.
-Whete more/full control over flop-counts (for processing and logic optimization), have logic housed within micro-services capable of in KDB memory aggregations and ingestion into the Azure environment.
+Whete more/full control over flop-counts is required(for processing and logic optimization), have logic housed within micro-services capable of in KDB memory aggregations and ingestion into the Azure environment.

 It is possible to to subscribe to KDB events to effect a trigger based execution approach.
 However this project only covers an EXE and Microservice based approach.